 This research, presented in the form of an infographic, which can be seen below, explores the numerous areas that affect expat family health and wellbeing.
 These include family and friends, diet and fitness, and mental health.

 There are plenty of things to consider when trying to ensure you and your family maintain a healthy diet in a new country.
 For instance, accessing “familiar” foods may prove difficult depending on the host country.
 With that said, in many countries “familiar” foods and fresh produce are widely available due to global markets and transport logistics.

 Cost of food and availability have a strong impact on expats wellbeing.

-In the interviews, some families revealed that they had seen their diet improve because of the variety of fresh fruit and vegetables available to buy throughout the year.
+Some families revealed that they had seen their diet improve because of the variety of fresh fruit and vegetables available to buy throughout the year.
 Other families found it more difficult to maintain a healthy diet due to the high cost and limited availability of fresh produce.
-From this, it’s clear that it is the cost of food, as well as the availability, that impacts how well expats are able to maintain a healthy and balanced diet.
+From this, it’s clear that it is the cost and availability of food, that impacts how well expats are able to maintain a healthy and balanced diet.

 Family and friends

 Being far away from loved ones can have a negative impact on overall wellness.

 Moving away from a place that you used to call “home” is never easy.
 Missing the simple aspects of life, like easily seeing family and friends, can be the most difficult part.
 In fact, part of the reason expats are more susceptible to mental health issues is due to the absence of family and friends.
 This is why ensuring you stay connected to your loved ones is essential – whether it’s via social media, video calls or telephone.